-United States of America
+United States

-The Bonds have not been and will not be registered under the U.S. Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States and may not be offered or sold within the United States except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the U.S. Securities Act.
+The Notes have not been and will not be registered under the U.S. Securities Act, and may not be offered or sold within the United States except in certain transactions exempt from the registration requirements of the U.S. Securities Act.
+Terms used in this paragraph have the meanings given to them by Regulation S.